Your next step

 What to do instead

-The visibility issue is rarely composite attractiveness — it is a specific photo or a specific approach pattern.
-Score your photos individually and look at trait drift across them, not your composite score.
+The visibility issue is rarely your overall geometry — it is a specific photo or a specific approach pattern.
+Score your photos individually and look at trait drift across them, not a single overall number.

 "Am I a 3 or a 7?"